 The Chungking Legation:

-Bilingual exhibition prepared in conjunction with the Chinese Museum, Melbourne for the Australian Consulate-General in Chengdu, China, March 2015.
+Curator, bilingual (English and Mandarin) exhibition prepared in conjunction with the Chinese Museum, Melbourne for the Australian Consulate-General in Chengdu, China

 ‘Naturalised Chinese in Colonial Australia’, Beyond the New Gold Mountain: CCCAV 2017 Conference, RMIT, Melbourne, 24 June 2017.